-15 things you should never clean with vinegar and why.
+So join me as I reveal 15 things that you should never clean with vinegar, and I explain why?

-Secondly, you should be aware that if vinegar is left on too long, or used in too strong of a solution; then the acid in the vinegar can damage the surface, dull the shine, leave a cloudy mark or even dissolve certain surfaces entirely.
+Firstly, be aware that if vinegar is left on too long or used in too strong a solution, the acid in the vinegar can dull the shine, leave a cloudy mark or even dissolve certain surfaces entirely.

 1. do not clean waxed wood with vinegar